alexyzha/RGB-Hex-Converter/README.md

 **This is how you use it:**
 - **\[Click]** the "Copy #XXYYZZ" to copy to clipboard.
 - While hovering over any slot, **Command + \[Click]** to paste valid RGB string or Hex from clipboard to the chosen slot.

+# As of 2/4/2024 (Bugs?):
+- On my own computer there's an issue where you can only paste by right clicking on the input textfield and manually pressing paste.